oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 There are multiple types of diagnostic tests that can be run and these are defined in the enumeration ::xet_diag_type_t.

 When running diagnostics, the start and end tests need to be specified.
 To run all tests, set the start to ::XET_DIAG_FIRST_TEST_INDEX and the end to
 ::XET_DIAG_LAST_TEST_INDEX.
-However, it is possible to enumerate all possible tests using the function ::xetSysmanDiagnosticsRunTests().
-This will return a list of tests in the structure ::xet_diag_test_list_t - from this software can get the name of each test and the corresponding index value that can be used to specify start/end points when calling the function ::xetSysmanDiagnosticsRunTests().
+However, it is possible to enumerate all possible tests using the function ::xetSysmanDiagnosticsGetProperties().
+This will return a list of tests in the structure ::xet_diag_properties_t - from this software can get the name of each test and the corresponding index value that can be used to specify start/end points when calling the function ::xetSysmanDiagnosticsRunTests().
 If the driver doesn't return any tests
-(::xet_diag_test_list_t.count = 0) then it is not possible on that platform to run a subset of the diagnostic tests and ::XET_DIAG_FIRST_TEST_INDEX and ::XET_DIAG_LAST_TEST_INDEX should be used instead for the start/stop indices respectively.
+(::xet_diag_properties_t.numTests = 0) then it is not possible on that platform to run a subset of the diagnostic tests and ::XET_DIAG_FIRST_TEST_INDEX and ::XET_DIAG_LAST_TEST_INDEX should be used instead for the start/stop indices respectively.

 Diagnostics can only be performed at the device level.
 Using these functions with a sub-device SMI handle will return an unsupported error.